 Now that I’ve introduced you to Meghan let’s get to know a little more about her.

-Hello, Meghan, and welcome.
+Hello, Meghan, and welcome to Angel Kiss Publications.
 Thank you for agreeing to do this interview.

 Thank you for having me.